D/2.7 Managing and investigating potential breaches of the QUT Code for responsible conduct of research

 - a copy of the complaint, advice and recommendations of the executive dean, institute executive director or head of division, and all other relevant information (if applicable); and

 - advice on how the matter should proceed.

-(b) Decision by the Vice-Chancellor about how the matter will proceed
+(b) Decision by the Vice-Chancellor and President

-(iv) to convene an internal or external research misconduct inquiry.
+(iv) to convene an internal or external investigation (D/2.7.9).

-(a) Commencement of a research misconduct inquiry
+(a) Commencement of an investigation

 - the complainant

 - the respondent